CORONAVIRUS DISEASE 2019 (COVID-19) UPDATE

 For an indication on border waiting times please consult the publicly available information via this link https://covid-19.sixfold.com/.
 As we cannot verify the data nor guarantee its accuracy, this link should be used for information purposes only.

-For any country in Europe, we strongly ask shippers to check the availability and readiness of their customers to receive shipments during business hours, before handing shipments over to us.
+For any country in Europe, we still strongly ask shippers to check the availability and readiness of their customers to receive shipments during business hours, before handing shipments over to us.
 Shipments which cannot be delivered due to absent consignees will be returned to shippers at their cost.
 In case shippers are not able to receive these returned shipments, storage cost will apply.

 In case of pick-up orders customers also need to ensure readiness of their pick-up addresses.
 If this is not given, cost of the pick-up attempts will be charged.